Friday, December 29, 2023

 “Jive Talkin’” was the lead single from the Bee Gees’ thirteenth studio album Main Course, released in June of 1975 on RSO Records.
 It shot to #1 on the Billboard Hot 100 and peaked at #9 on Billboard’s Hot Disco Singles chart.
 The song rose to #5 on the UK singles chart.
 It also charted in the top 10 in three other countries: New Zealand (#4), Ireland (#5) and Canada (#1).
 The song has sold over a million copies in the U.S. and moved 250,000 units in the UK and 75,000 in Canada.

-Main Course was produced by Arif Madin.
-The acclaimed producer and arranger had worked with soul legends such as Aretha Franklin, Donny Hathaway and Roberta Flack, so he was the ideal choice to help the Bee Gees take their sound in a more R&B-focused direction, which was their goal with this album.
+Main Course was produced by Arif Mardin.
+The acclaimed producer and arranger had worked with soul legends such as Aretha Franklin, Donny Hathaway and Roberta Flack, so he was the ideal choice to help the Bee Gees take their sound in a more R&B-focused direction, which was their intention with this LP.
 He’s the one who suggested that Barry sing falsetto ad-libs on the chorus of “Nights on Broadway,” the second single from Main Course.
 It worked out so well that Barry began singing falsetto on the majority of the group’s tracks after that; his falsetto has become an iconic signature of the Bee Gees’ sound.
 “Nights on Broadway” was also a big hit.
 It rose to #7 on the Billboard Hot 100 and charted in the top 10 in several other countries.
 The album spawned one more hit with the third single “Fanny (Be Tender with My Love),” which peaked at #12 on the Billboard Hot 100.

 “Jive Talkin’” has been sampled on eight songs, per WhoSampled.com.
 Funk band Rufus recorded a terrific cover of the song for their fourth studio album Rufus featuring Chaka Khan (1975).
 Additionally, “Jive Talkin’” was featured on the soundtrack for the 2016 film The Nice Guys, starring Ryan Gosling and Russell Crowe.
 It was also featured in an episode of The Simpsons (season 20, episode 10, 2009), as well as an episode of The King of Queens (season 8, episode 4, 2005).
 "Jive Talkin'" is also included on the 1977 Saturday Night Fever soundtrack.